[Webinar] Improving Service Quality & Compliance in Homecare Via AI: What Works And What Doesn’t

 When it comes to automating HR onboarding, there are two distinct categories of tools — and confusing them leads to the wrong purchase decision.
 The first is dedicated HR systems: platforms that store employee data, manage payroll, handle benefits, and ensure compliance.
 The second is workflow automation platforms: tools that orchestrate the processes, approvals, document flows, and cross-system handoffs that happen around your HR system.
 You likely need both — and understanding which does what is the key to building an onboarding process that actually runs itself.

-Dedicated HR systems — Your system of record for people data
+Dedicated HR systems — your system of record

-Rippling — The most operationally ambitious of the three, Rippling goes beyond HR to automate IT provisioning, app access, and device management as part of onboarding — making it a strong fit for tech-forward US companies where IT onboarding is as important as HR onboarding.
-Its pricing is modular, so you can stay within budget by selecting only the modules you need.
+Extends beyond HR to automate IT provisioning, app access, and device management as part of onboarding.
+Strong fit for tech-forward companies where IT onboarding is as important as HR onboarding.

-Workday — The enterprise standard for large organizations, Workday’s onboarding capabilities are comprehensive and deeply integrated with its broader HCM suite.
-However, its implementation cost and complexity put it well outside a $600/month budget for most organizations.
-Worth knowing about as a future upgrade path, not a starting point.
+The enterprise standard.
+Comprehensive HCM capabilities but implementation cost and complexity put it well outside a $600/month budget.
+A future upgrade path, not a starting point.

 Where dedicated HR systems hit their limits